MicrosoftDocs/windows-itpro-docs/store-for-business/apps-in-windows-store-for-business.md

 Microsoft Store supports two options to license apps: online and offline.

 ### Online licensing
  Online licensing is the default licensing model and is similar to the Windows Store.
-Online licensed apps require users and devices to connect to the Microsoft Store for Business service to acquire an app and its license.
-Licensing management is enforced based on the user’s Azure AD identity and maintained by the store as well as the management tool.
+Online licensed apps require customers and devices to connect to the Microsoft Store service to acquire an app and its license.
+License management is enforced based on the user’s Azure AD identity and maintained by Microsoft Store as well as the management tool.
 By default app updates are handled by Windows Update.

 Distribution options for online-licensed apps include the ability to: